 Sandy Brown (Rev)

-After reading ‘The Pilgrimage’, by Paolo Coelho, he planned his first trek on the Camino de Santiago and since then has walked over 3500 kilometres on pilgrim trails in Spain and Italy.
+After reading ‘The Pilgrimage’, by Paolo Coelho in 1992, he planned his 2008 trek on the Camino de Santiago and since then has walked over 9000 kilometres on pilgrim trails in Europe.
 He records his pilgrim adventures in his popular blog, www.caminoist.org.

 Get the latest news, articles and offers in our newsletter sent out around every two weeks.